pro1tocol/Pro1xy-Advanced-Settings/README.md

 # Pro1xy-Advanced-Settings
 ---------------------------
-Mainly for clash-related custom settings
+Mainly for `Clash` and related custom settings

        ___          ___             ___                __         __
       / _ \_______ <  /_ ____ __   / _/__  ____   ____/ /__ ____ / /